-- (a) a description of technical challenges faced by trading venues, competent authorities and ESMA during the implementation of the mechanism for shares; - (b) the costs incurred by competent authorities and ESMA in the set-up of the mechanism for shares;
+- (a) a description of technical challenges faced by the trading venues, competent authorities, and ESMA during the implementation of the mechanism for shares; - (b) the costs incurred by competent authorities and ESMA in the set-up of the mechanism for shares.

-(c) the functioning of the thresholds referred to in paragraph 7, second subparagraph .

-The report shall include a cost-benefit analysis linked to the future development of the mechanism set up pursuant to paragraph 1 with regard to the inclusion in its scope of possible relevant financial instruments, including bonds and futures.
-The report shall also include recommendations on the extension of the scope to the financial instruments referred to in paragraph 4, taking into account the added value, technical challenges and expected costs.

-9. The Commission shall adopt delegated acts in accordance with Article 35 to amend paragraphs 4 and 7 of this Article by updating the financial instruments and the list of designated trading venues with a significant cross-border dimension, and amending paragraph 1, third subparagraph, to postpone the extension of the scope of the mechanism set up pursuant to paragraph 1 to bonds and futures, taking into account the report mentioned in paragraph 8 of this Article, the developments in financial markets and the capacity of competent authorities to process the data on those financial instruments.
+- (c) the functioning of the thresholds referred to in paragraph 7, second subparagraph, of this Article. - The report shall include a cost-benefit analysis linked to the future development of the mechanism with regards to the inclusion in the scope of possible relevant financial instruments, including those referred to in paragraph 2, points (b) and (c).
+The report shall also include recommendations on the extension of the scope to the financial instruments referred to in paragraph 2, taking into account the added value, technical challenges and expected costs. - 9.
+The Commission shall adopt delegated acts in accordance with Article 35 to amend paragraph 4 and 7 by updating the list of designated trading venues with a significant cross-border dimension and financial instruments, and amend the second subparagraph of paragraph 1 to postpone the extension of the mechanism to bonds and futures, taking into account the report mentioned in paragraph 8, the developments in financial markets and the capacity of competent authorities to process the data on those financial instruments.